ansible/ansible/docs/docsite/rst/dev_guide/testing.rst

 If the PR does not resolve the issue, or if you see any failures from the unit/integration tests, just include that output instead:

-   | This doesn't work for me.
+   | This change causes errors for me.
    |
    | When I ran this Ubuntu 16.04 it failed with the following:
    |